JaneliaSciComp/SongExplorer/README.md

 installation](https://www.tensorflow.org/install/pip#step-by-step_instructions)
 directions for more details.

-Finally, put these definitions in your .bashrc file (or .zshrc file on Mac OS Catalina and newer):
+Optionally, put these definitions in your .bashrc file (or .zshrc file on Mac OS Catalina and newer):

     export SONGEXPLORER_BIN='conda run -n songexplorer --no-capture-output'